Podidiving/algo/README.md

 - string algorithms
 - sorting algorithms

-The code aims to stay practical and explicit, with documentation, comments, and tests for each major implementation.
+The code aims to stay explicit and educational.
+Each major implementation has tests, and most modules include comments and short docs explaining how they work.

 ## Installation